AmericanRedCross/rcrc-drones/source/activities.rst

 **Drones used for:** Initial research into drone use, post-disaster situational awareness, mapping.

-**Operational Examples:** The American Red Cross used drones domestically for the first time during Hurricanes Harvey and Irma in September 2017.
+**Operational examples:** The American Red Cross used drones domestically for the first time during Hurricanes Harvey and Irma in September 2017.
 Since 2017, the American Red Cross International Services Department GIS/Data Team has used UAS for mapping activities in collaboration with other societies: these mapping projects have taken place in the Philippines, Haiti, and Belize.

 **Summary:** In 2014, representatives of the American Red Cross attended the first United Nations Advisory Round Table on humanitarian UAV technology.
 In April 2015, the American Red Cross and UAS consulting firm Measure released a joint study entitled "Drones for Disaster Response and Relief Operations."
 The report described potential use cases for the technology, policy recommendations for the development of favorable UAS regulations, and technical information.